ivanvaladares/navimi/README.md

 ### Page navigation

-Navimi will automatically hook click event to links with 'navimi-link' attributte rendered during the 'init()'.
+Navimi will automatically hook click event to links with 'navimi-link' attributte rendered during the 'onEnter()'.

-If you render any links after the 'init()', you should call functions.setNavimiLinks() or hook those links to functions.navigateTo yourself.
+If you render any links after the 'onEnter()', you should call functions.setNavimiLinks() or hook those links to functions.navigateTo yourself.

 You can also call functions.navigateTo whenever you need to navigate.